melissabreynolds/personalsite/cv.md

 	* Winner, 2026 William H. Welch Medal, American Association for the History of Medicine

 ### Articles, Essays, and Book Chapters
-“Of Plants and Providence: Assessing Drugs, Difference, and Divine Will in Timothy Bright’s _The sufficiencie of English medicines_ (1580),” _Renaissance Quarterly_ , 78, no. 4 (Winter 2025): 1027-1058.
+__“Of Plants and Providence: Assessing Drugs, Difference, and Divine Will in Timothy Bright’s _The sufficiencie of English medicines_ (1580),”__ _Renaissance Quarterly_ , 78, no. 4 (Winter 2025): 1027-1058.
 Access the article [here](https://doi.org/10.1017/rqx.2025.10307).

-Co-author (with Hannah Frydman), “Introduction: Histories of Abortion Beyond Roe,” _Gender & History_ 36, no. 2 (Summer 2024): 289–294.
+Co-author (with Hannah Frydman), __“Introduction: Histories of Abortion Beyond Roe,”__ _Gender & History_ 36, no. 2 (Summer 2024): 289–294.
 Access the essay [here](http://doi.org/10.1111/1468-0424.12803).

-"How to Cure a Horse, or, the Difference Between the Knowledge of Experience and the Experience of Knowledge," _Historical Studies in the Natural Sciences_ 52, no. 4 (2022): 547–552.
+__"How to Cure a Horse, or, the Difference Between the Knowledge of Experience and the Experience of Knowledge,"__ _Historical Studies in the Natural Sciences_ 52, no. 4 (2022): 547–552.
 Access the essay [here](/HSNS5204_03_Reynolds.pdf).

-“The ‘Sururgia’ of Nicholas Neesbett: Writing Medical Authority in Later Medieval England,” _Social History of Medicine_, 35, no. 1 (February 2022): 144–169.
+__“The ‘Sururgia’ of Nicholas Neesbett: Writing Medical Authority in Later Medieval England,”__ _Social History of Medicine_, 35, no. 1 (February 2022): 144–169.
 Access the article [here](https://academic.oup.com/shm/article/35/1/144/6414565?guestAccessKey=05a89a2c-e8fd-498b-824e-7ce8a7b98e88).
 	* Winner, 2023 J. Worth Estes Prize, American Association for the History of Medicine

-“‘Here is a good boke to lerne’: Practical books, the coming of the press, and the search for knowledge, ca. 1400–1560,” _Journal of British Studies_ 58, no. 2 (April 2019): 259–288.
+__“‘Here is a good boke to lerne’: Practical books, the coming of the press, and the search for knowledge, ca. 1400–1560,”__ _Journal of British Studies_ 58, no. 2 (April 2019): 259–288.
 Access the article [here](https://www.cambridge.org/core/journals/journal-of-british-studies/article/here-is-a-good-boke-to-lerne-practical-books-the-coming-of-the-press-and-the-search-for-knowledge-ca-14001560/8217EBC4F6CE53F1084709587B7C2E12/share/a024150fe1501e59df5b45628147fdd3df550196).
 	* Honorable Mention, 2020 Essay Prize, Society of Fellows in Critical Bibliography, Rare Book School

 ### Edited Collections and Special Issues
-Co-editor (with Hannah Frydman) of a special forum of articles, “Reproductive Rights Beyond Roe,” _Gender & History_ 36, no. 2 (2024): 289–333.
+Co-editor (with Hannah Frydman) of a special forum of articles, __“Reproductive Rights Beyond Roe,”__ _Gender & History_ 36, no. 2 (2024): 289–333.
 (Contributors: Bibia Pavard, Brooke Lansing Mai, Hannah Stamler) Access the special forum [here](https://onlinelibrary.wiley.com/toc/14680424/2024/36/2).

 ### Editions and Translations
 Pamela Smith et al., eds.,
-_Secrets of Craft and Nature in Renaissance France: A Digital Critical Edition and English Translation of Bibliothèque nationale de France MS Fr.
-640_, [https://edition640.makingandknowing.org,](https://edition640.makingandknowing.org) launched February 6, 2020.
+___Secrets of Craft and Nature in Renaissance France: A Digital Critical Edition and English Translation of Bibliothèque nationale de France MS Fr.
+640_,__
+[https://edition640.makingandknowing.org,](https://edition640.makingandknowing.org) launched February 6, 2020.
 	* Winner, 2021 Eugene S. Ferguson Prize, Society for the History of Technology

 ### Works in Progress
-#### Peer-reviewed chapters
-"Media Change," a chapter for the _Handbook for How-To Studies_ (Brill), edited by Stefan Laube (Humboldt University) and Laurence Grove (Glasgow)
+__"Media Change,"__ a chapter for the _Handbook for How-To Studies_ (Brill), edited by Stefan Laube (Humboldt University) and Laurence Grove (Glasgow) (in revision)

 [_Old Books, New Science_](https://technologies-of-history.github.io/dyngley-edition/) is an initiative to digitally reconstruct the manuscript library of Henry Dyngley, a sixteenth-century English collector of Middle English medical manuscripts in collaboration with students in TCU's Technologies of History course.
 The project seeks to understand why early modern readers collected medieval medical and scientific knowledge in old manuscripts, how generations of readers engaged with these manuscripts over time, and what role these older books played in the development of new epistemologies associated with the scientific revolution.
 _Old Books, New Science_ is as one of several trial projects associated with EditionCrafter, a publication tool for digital critical editions under development (2022-2024) by the [Making and Knowing Project](https://makingandknowing.org/) (M&K), [Performant Software Solutions](https://www.performantsoftware.com/), and a number of case-study collaborators.